Significant-Gravitas/AutoGPT/docs/content/AutoGPT/setup/index.md

 6. Save and close the `.env` file.
 7. _Optional: run `poetry install` to install all required dependencies._ The application also checks for and installs any required dependencies when it starts.
-8. _Optional: configure the `.json` file with your desired settings._
+8. _Optional: configure the JSON file (e.g. `config.json`) with your desired settings._
-    The application will use default settings if you don't provide a `.json` file.
+    The application will use default settings if you don't provide a JSON configuration file.
     Learn how to [set up the JSON configuration file](../../forge/components/components.md#json-configuration)

 You should now be able to explore the CLI (`./autogpt.sh --help`) and run the application.